Skip to the content

 But in all this, we feel we have not emphasized enough the value of communication.

 Certainly, we have seen how the relationship with Microsoft 365 suite products allows for easy collaboration, moving across interconnected systems, and in real-time.
-However, having collaborative repositories is only the first step toward a modern digital work environment.
+However, having collaborative repositories is the first step toward a modern digital work environment.

 After that, more come, and then more, until a fluid and pervasive ecosystem is created, capable of bringing together the documents, but also the strategies, services, conventions, work tools, initiatives and people on which a brand's existence and culture are based.